-AIA UK Excellence in Design Awards 2020 – Commendation
+2020 AIA UK Excellence in Design Award – Commendation

-The four-storey Energy Hub will provide heat and hot water to almost 3,000 new homes being built as part of the £2.3bn Elephant Park development.
+The four-storey Energy Hub provides heat and hot water to almost 3,000 new homes, built as part of the £2.3bn Elephant Park development.
 It features a café on the ground floor, and a nursery on the second and third floors.
 Further space on the first floor has been reserved for community use.

 Eckersley O’Callaghan assisted Morris + Company in preparing facade tender information and monitoring the contractor during construction.
 Fire protection design was a key challenge on this project.
 We developed a fire protection strategy for the facade, in line with the current code requirements.